CtrlK

 Distinctiveness Conflict Risk

-The term 'AgentSkills' provides some distinctiveness, but 'designing, structuring, or packaging' with 'scripts, references, and assets' is broad enough that it could overlap with general project scaffolding or template-creation skills.
-The niche is somewhat clear but not sharply delineated.
+The term 'AgentSkills' provides some distinctiveness, but 'scripts, references, and assets' is broad enough to potentially overlap with general file management or project scaffolding skills.
+The description could be more precise about what makes this skill unique.

 2 / 3